AnthonyNicklin/newage-auctions/README.md

 ### Favicon

 I used a Favicon and App Icon Generator online to create the Favicon for this web application.
 The web site I used was [Favicon.ico & App Icon Generator](https://www.favicon-generator.org/).

+### Code

+#### User Profiles
+In order to expand Django’s built-in user authenication system I followed the tourial at [https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html) in order to add user profiles that where attached to the user account and created on user registraion.

 ### Disclaimer